Stress Busting Bingo Challenge

 Join us in celebrating Mental Health Awareness month by participating in our 2-week daily Bingo Challenge.
 These daily activities are curated to reflect diverse interests and all aspects of mental wellbeing — from going T.V. free for a day and taking a meditation class to dancing it out or taking a bath.
 We want everyone to find their feel-good.

 How it works:

-- Download the Stress Busting Bingo Card
+- Make sure you’re registered and then download the Stress Busting Bingo Card

 - Track your activities on the BINGO card by crossing out activities, the goal is to get at least one Bingo — that’s one completed row in any direction.
 For a little more of a challenge, try to fill out the entire card!

 - Use the recommended brands below or any of your favorites to win prizes!
 Prizes available: NutriBullet Magic Bullet Blender, 1-Year Aura Health Subscription or a 2-Month Sculpt Society Subscription.